Ikea Kindly Asks You To Refrain From Having Sleepovers In Its Stores

 The missing 11-year-old was participating in the "24 Hour Challenge" (or the “Sleep In A Supermarket Challenge”) that involves hiding in a large department store overnight and sneaking out the next morning.
 The prank first caught on in 2016, when at least 10 unsanctioned sleepovers were discovered in Ikea stores across the world, The Guardian reported.

-A video of two Belgian YouTubers' overnight stay went viral, proving that hiding in closets until Ikea staffers leave for the night leaves you with the whole store to yourself.
-Before the store reopened in the morning, they once again hide in a closet until customers began shopping.
+A video of two Belgian YouTubers' overnight stay went viral, proving that hiding in wardrobes until Ikea staffers leave for the night leaves you with the whole store to yourself.
+Before the store reopened in the morning, they once again hide in a wardrobe until customers began shopping.

 "This not only causes fear and worry for parents, friends, family and the local community," detective inspector Anna Sedgwick said in a statement, "but can also be a waste of valuable police time, which may be needed to respond to a life or death situation."